 Randall Smith (email@example.com) – responsible for units meeting west of Interstate 15.

 Contact Information for Eagle Board of Review Chairs is as follows:

 Linda Latimer (firstname.lastname@example.org) – Vista/San Marcos Eagle Boards

 Under the current circumstances around COVID-19, delays in executing an Eagle service project may be inevitable.
 Any Eagle Scout candidate who anticipates that they may have difficulty completing their Eagle service project before their 18th birthday due to delays incurred due to these circumstances should be strongly encouraged to immediately apply for a project extension.

-The Eagle Scout candidate should provide their name, BSA ID, and specific description of the circumstances around the delay they are experiencing and how those delays require an extension to the appropriate District Advancement Chair, who will in turn forward the request to the Council Advancement Committee.
-Upon acceptance, the Scout will be notified by the District Advancement Chair.
+The Eagle Scout candidate should provide their name, BSA ID, and specific description of the circumstances around the delay they are experiencing and how those delays require an extension to the appropriate Zone Advancement Specialist, who will in turn forward the request to the Council Advancement Committee.
+Upon acceptance, the Scout will be notified by the Zone Advancement Specialist.

 STARTING YOUR EAGLE PROJECT